erwan-lemonnier/klue-microservice-deploy/README.md

 deploy_pipeline --no-build --deploy
 ```

+Easy!

 ## Prerequisites

 You will need:

 * An amazon aws account with Beanstalk enabled
-* Access to a docker registry (like [hub.docker.com](https://hub.docker.com/))
+* Access to a docker registry on [hub.docker.com](https://hub.docker.com/)
-* A Klue micro-service ready to be deployed (clone [klue-microservice-helloworld](https://github.com/erwan-lemonnier/klue-microservice-helloworld) to get started)
+* A Klue microservice ready to be deployed (clone [klue-microservice-helloworld](https://github.com/erwan-lemonnier/klue-microservice-helloworld) to get started)

 ## Setup